michelepatella/mmeletricarservice.it/README.md

 9. 🔄 **Change Readiness**:
    - Environment variables and settings externalized for flexibility
    - Scalable deployment workflow (automatic deploy on Vercel)
+   - CI/CD pipeline with automatic builds, preview deployments, and production rollbacks
+   - Tests run on each push to `main` to ensure stability before deploy

 <br>